ajs-voices/once-upon-a-dream/scenes/051-zions-massacre.md

 We called last call and people started clearing out.
 He didn't move.
 And no one moved him.
 I hadn't said anything, maybe Max or Drew had.

-The club was empty except for staff and Nox.
+The club was empty except for staff and Angel.
 He set the cup down and looked around.
 He smiled at Drew.
 "Can I help with anything?"
 He was still avoiding looking directly at me.

 Drew looked at me and I shrugged.
 Max put his arm around my shoulder and tugged me in their direction.
 His voice was deep and rumbly, "We could always use a hand cleaning up.
 Collect the garbage and wash down the tables.
 You know how to bus tables."